WriteEditor/ryan-rushing/_posts/writing/2013-10-21-ios-7-automatic-updates-harry-potter-and-language.md

 <small>Bellatrix to Harry, Order of the Phoenix (Book 5)</small>

-In this example, Harry didn't know the full meaning of saying those words, and by performing the curse withing fully understanding it, its full weight was not passed onto Bellatrix.
+In this example, Harry didn't know the full meaning of saying those words, and by performing the curse without fully understanding it, its full weight was not passed onto Bellatrix.

 <div><img src="{{site.url}}/img/in-writings/crucio.gif" alt="Crucio!"> <small>Say what you mean, mean what you say.</small></div>

 ### Reality of Fiction

-Sometimes overthinking the reality of fiction leads nowhere, but in this case, the discussion between myself and [Rachel](http://rachelrushing.com) resulted in a way, however odd, to explain language.
+Sometimes over thinking the reality of fiction leads nowhere, but in this case, the discussion between myself and [Rachel](http://rachelrushing.com) resulted in a way, however odd, to explain language.

 Also, maybe someone from Apple will go ahead and invent wands or whatever.